humansandbag/Valheim-Better-Diving-Mod/README.md

 - The player will gain a Diving skill while diving
 - Many options can be customized via the config file

+## Installation

+### r2Modman (recommended)
+1. Install r2modman
+2. Create a new profile
+3. Click the 'Online' button
+4. Search for 'BetterDiving' and download
+5. Click 'Start Modded'

+### Manual
+Copy the `MainStreetGaming-BetterDiving` folder to `<GameDirectory>/BepInEx/plugins`.

 ## Changelog:

 ### v1.0.0